Chairman of the Board

 Chief Marketing Officer

-Ellyn Raftery is chief marketing officer (CMO) at FIS, a position to which she was named in July of 2012.
-As CMO, Raftery is charged with leading the strategic planning and execution of FIS’ Global Marketing and Corporate Communications programs.
+Ellyn Raftery is chief marketing officer of FIS.
+In this role, Raftery is charged with leading the strategic planning and execution of FIS’ Global Marketing and Corporate Communications programs.

-Raftery comes to FIS with a wealth of marketing experience.
-Prior to joining FIS, she was the senior vice president of global marketing and the office of the CMO for New York-based CA Technologies, an independent enterprise information technology software and service company.
-At CA Technologies, she was responsible for driving the development, planning and implementation of the corporate brand and marketing strategy, guiding the company’s thought leadership, integrated go-to-market programs and demand generation programs globally.
+Prior to joining FIS in 2012, she was the chief marketing officer and senior vice president of Global Marketing for CA Technologies, an independent enterprise information technology software and service company where she drove the development, planning and implementation of the corporate brand and marketing strategy and guided the company’s thought leadership, integrated go-to-market programs and demand generation programs globally.
 She also led the enterprise-wide global voice-of-the-customer experience initiative to drive competitive improvement and increased customer satisfaction.

-For nearly a decade prior, Raftery held multiple executive-level positions for Unisys Corporation, including chief marketing and communications officer; vice president, worldwide marketing and communications; and vice president, worldwide marketing for systems integration and consulting.
-While at Unisys, Raftery managed a global staff and was responsible for corporate brand and marketing strategy, market/competitive research, solutions marketing, field marketing, marketing services, analyst relations, social and media relations and corporate communications.
+For nearly a decade prior, Raftery held multiple executive-level positions for Unisys Corporation, including chief marketing and communications officer; vice president, Worldwide Marketing and Communications; and vice president, Worldwide Marketing for Systems Integration and Consulting.
+While at Unisys, Raftery managed a global staff and was responsible for corporate brand and marketing strategy, market and competitive research, solutions marketing, field marketing, marketing services, analyst relations, social and media relations and corporate communications.

 Raftery has a bachelor’s degree in business administration from the University of Toledo.